sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ## Where am I?

-Knowing where you are in the filesystem is harder on the command line, but we have a command to help.
+Knowing where you are in the filesystem is less obvious using the command line, but there is a command to help.

 ```
 pwd
 ```

-`pwd` stands for `present working directory` and it will tell you the `path` to where you are in the filesystem.
-It starts with the root.
+`pwd` stands for `present working directory` and it will tell you the `path` to where you are in the filesystem, beginning with the filesystem root.

-In UNIX this is `/` and in Windows this will likely be something like `C:\`.
+In UNIX the root is `/` and in Windows it will likely be something like `C:\`.

 What did you see?
 Does it look like the path you see in File Explorer?